 To make the frosting, place the butter in the bowl of an electric mixer.
 Using the paddle attachment, mix until smooth.
 With the mixer on low, gradually add in the remaining ingredients, adding more powdered sugar for a thicker frosting and more Chai Syrup for sweetness and flavor.
 Once combined to your liking, turn the mixer up to medium and mix for a couple minutes until smooth and fluffy.

 To assemble, transfer the frosting to a pastry bag fitted with a star or round tip, and pipe frosting on cooled cupcakes.
 Alternatively, spread the frosting on the cupcakes with an off-set spatula.
 Dust with a pinch of cinnamon.

-For the Sweet Potato Puree: You will need about two small- to medium-sized sweet potatoes to make two cups of puree.
+For the sweet potato purée: You will need about two small- to medium-sized sweet potatoes to make two cups of purée.
 Peel, dice, and boil the sweet potato until very soft.
-Mash well with a potato masher or puree with an immersion blender or in a food processor.
-Alternatively, use canned sweet potato puree.
+Mash well with a potato masher or purée with an immersion blender or in a food processor.
+Alternatively, use canned sweet potato purée.

-- Depending on how much frosting you like per cupcake and how high you swirl, you may need to multiply the frosting recipe by 1.5.
+Depending on how much frosting you like per cupcake and how high you swirl, you may need to multiply the frosting recipe by 1.5.

-- The whole spices in the syrup enhance the flavors.
+The whole spices in the syrup enhance the flavors.
 If you don't have them on hand, you can certainly still make the syrup with just the tea.
 Consider them optional.